 If the Elasticsearch security features are enabled, you must have the

 Alternately, you can have the built-in

 watcher_admin.
 You can perform all Watcher actions, including create and edit watches.

 watcher_user.
 You can view watches, but not create or edit them.

-To manage roles, open then menu, then go to Stack Management > Security > Roles, or use the Kibana Role Management API.
+To manage roles, open then main menu, then click Stack Management > Roles, or use the Kibana Role Management API.
 Watches are shared between all users with the same role.

 If you are creating a threshold watch, you must also have the

 A threshold alert is one of the most common types of watches that you can create.
 This alert periodically checks when your data is above, below, equals, or is in between a certain threshold within a given time interval.